-In spring 2002, we randomly selected 2,500 undergraduate students for participation from the university registrar's database of 11,189 students attending Western Washington University (WWU) in Bellingham, Washington.
+In spring 2002, we randomly selected 2,500 undergraduate students from the university registrar's database of 11,189 students attending Western Washington University (WWU) in Bellingham, Washington, for participation in our study.
 Each student received a mailed packet of research materials approved by our institutional review board for the protection of human subjects.
-The packet contained a cover letter, the National College Health Assessment (NCHA) Survey, the Violence Related Behaviors and Beliefs (VRBB) Insert, a business reply envelope in which to return the surveys, and, in order to increase participation, a business reply postcard to enter a \$1,000 drawing.
-We informed students that they implied their consent to participate by returning the survey.
-We also asked students to mail the postcards containing their names separately from the survey and insert to ensure confidentiality.
+The packet contained a cover letter, the National College Health Assessment (NCHA) Survey, the Violence Related Behaviors and Beliefs (VRBB) Insert, and a business reply envelope in which to return the surveys.
+To increase participation, the packet included a business reply postcard for entry in a \$1,000 drawing.
+We informed students that by returning the survey they implied their consent to participate in the study.
+We also asked students to mail the postcards containing their names separately from the survey and the insert to ensure confidentiality.
 One month after the initial mailing, we sent a reminder postcard to the students who had not yet returned their surveys.
-Due to limited funding, we were not able to send a complete second mailing of the survey.
+Because of limited funding, we were not able to send a complete second mailing of the survey.

 A total of 618 students responded.
-Thirty-five could not be contacted, resulting in a return rate 25.1 percent.
-Table 1 compares the demographics of the responding sample with the WWU population.
-Although the return rate was low with a single mailing of the survey, the sample closely reflected the population in terms of class year distribution and ethnicity and was consistent with previous response rates to mailed surveys at WWU.
-Because there was a significant difference in the response rates of men and women, with more women responding than men, all statistical estimates presented in this study control for respondent sex.
-Therefore, no bias was introduced due to the greater representation of women.
+Thirty-five from the original sampling frame (N = 2,500) could not be reached, resulting in a 25.1% return rate.
+The data in Table 1 compare the demographics of the responding sample with the WWU population.
+Although the return rate with a single mailing of the survey was low, the sample closely reflected the population in terms of class year distribution and ethnicity and was consistent with previous response rates to mailed surveys at WWU.
+We conducted no additional analyses between early and late respondents or nonrespondents.
+Because we found a significant difference in the response rates of men and women, with more women than men responding, we controlled for respondents' sex in all statistical estimates presented in this study.
+Therefore, the greater representation of women did not introduce any bias.